QuEraComputing/bloqade-circuit/docs/background.md

 ## Neutral Atom Qubits

-The qubits that QuEra's neutral atom computer *Aquila* and Bloqade are designed to emulate are based on *neutral atoms*.
-As the name implies they are atoms that are neutrally charged but are also capable of achieving a [Rydberg state](https://en.wikipedia.org/wiki/Rydberg_atom) where a single electron can be excited to an incredibly high energy level without ionizing the atom.

-This incredibly excited electron energy level $|r\rangle$ and its default ground state $|g\rangle$ create a two-level system where superposition can occur.
-For enabling interaction between two or more qubits and achieving entanglement, when the neutral atoms are in the Rydberg state a phenomenon known as the Rydberg blockade can occur where an atom in the Rydberg state prevents a neighboring atom from also being excited to the same state.

-For a more nuanced and in-depth read about the neutral atoms that Bloqade and *Aquila* use, refer to QuEra's qBook section on [Qubits by puffing up atoms](https://qbook.quera.com/learn/?course=6630211af30e7d0013c66147&file=6630211af30e7d0013c66149).
+A key feature of a quantum computer is the ability to physically represent qubits.
+In neutral atom computers, the qubit is represented in the electronic state of the valence electron of Rubdidium 87.
+Arrays of individual atoms are held by laser tweezers, and quantum computations are executed by manipulating the electronic state of each atom using lasers and RF fields.
+Entanglement can be generated using the [Rydberg state](https://en.wikipedia.org/wiki/Rydberg_atom), which is a highly excited state that strongly interacts with adjacent atoms through a $R^{-6}$ power law Van der Waals force.

-## Analog vs Digital Quantum Computing
+## Analog mode Quantum Computing

 There are two modes of quantum computation that [neutral atoms](#neutral-atom-qubits) are capable of: [*Analog*](#analog-mode) and [*Digital*](#digital-mode).

-You can find a brief explanation of the distinction below but for a more in-depth explanation you can refer to QuEra's qBook section on [Analog vs Digital Quantum Computing](https://qbook.quera.com/learn/?course=6630211af30e7d0013c66147&file=6630211af30e7d0013c6614a)

-### Analog Mode

-In the analog mode (supported by Bloqade and Aquila) you control your computation through the parameters of a [time-dependent Hamiltonian](#rydberg-many-body-hamiltonian) that influences all the qubits at once.
-There are options for [local control](#local-control) of the Hamiltonian on certain qubits however.

-### Digital Mode

-In the Digital Mode individual or multiple groups of qubits are controlled by applying *gates* (individual unitary operations).
-For [neutral atoms](#neutral-atom-qubits), this digital mode can be accomplished with the introduction of hyperfine coupling, enabling a quantum state to be stored for long periods of time while also allowing for multi-qubit gates.

-## Rydberg Many-Body Hamiltonian

-When you emulate a program in Bloqade, you are emulating the time evolution of the Rydberg many-body Hamiltonian which looks like this:
+In analog mode, the qubit is represented as in a ground state and a Rydberg state of an atom.
+The atoms are placed in user-specified arbitrary positions in a 2d space, and quantum computations can be enacted by driving the atoms between the ground and Rydberg state.
+However, adjacent atoms in the Rydberg state are always interacting, so the computation is done through a time evolution of the atoms via the Schrodinger equation

 $$
 i \hbar \dfrac{\partial}{\partial t} | \psi \rangle = \hat{\mathcal{H}}(t) | \psi \rangle,  \\
 $$

+Were $H$ is a time-dependent "Rydberg atom" Hamiltonian.

 $$
 \frac{\mathcal{H}(t)}{\hbar} = \sum_j \frac{\Omega_j(t)}{2} \left( e^{i \phi_j(t) } | g_j \rangle  \langle r_j | + e^{-i \phi_j(t) } | r_j \rangle  \langle g_j | \right) - \sum_j \Delta_j(t) \hat{n}_j + \sum_{j < k} V_{jk} \hat{n}_j \hat{n}_k,